ngokhoa1202/cs-note/software-engineering/software-architecture/design-pattern/fundamentals/behavioral-pattern/Mediator pattern.md

-#design-pattern #software-engineering  #software-architecture #oop #behavioral-pattern  #solid #functional-programming #high-order-function #dbms #transaction #java
+#design-pattern #software-engineering  #software-architecture #oop
+#behavioral-pattern  #solid #functional-programming #high-order-function #dbms #transaction #java

 # Purpose
 - Defines an object which <mark class="hltr-yellow">encapsulates</mark> and <mark class="hltr-yellow">thus reduce the complexity </mark>of how a collection of related objects interact.
 - Promotes loose coupling by keeping objects from explicitly referring to each other.
 # Applicability
-- There is a collection of objects which have complicated interaction and interdependencies.
+- There is a collection of objects which have complicated interaction and inter-dependencies.
 - Object reusability is difficult because of complex interaction.
 - There is a common behavior among classes which should be customizable without much subclassing.
 # Components